umangmht/privacy.html/README.md

 <h1>Privacy Policy</h1>
 <p><strong>Last updated:</strong> July 25, 2025</p>

-<p>This Privacy Policy explains how we collect, use, and protect your information when you use the QuizMaster mobile app ("the App").</p>
+<p>This Privacy Policy explains how we collect, use, and protect your information when you use the QuizApp mobile app ("the App").</p>

 <h2>1.
 Information We Collect</h2>
 <ul>